Katherine Jenkins

 Katherine Jenkins OBE (born 29 June 1980) is a Welsh singer.
-She is a mezzo-soprano and performs operatic arias, popular songs, musical theatre, and hymns.
+She is a mezzo-soprano who performs operatic arias, popular songs, musical theatre and hymns.

-After winning singing competitions in her youth, Jenkins studied at the Royal Academy of Music, modelled, and taught voice lessons.
+After winning singing competitions in her youth, Jenkins studied at the Royal Academy of Music, modelled and taught voice lessons.
 She came to wide public attention in 2003 when she sang at Westminster Cathedral in honour of Pope John Paul II's silver jubilee.
 Since 2004, she has released numerous albums that have performed well on British and foreign charts.
 In both 2005 and 2006, her albums received Classic Brit Awards as Album of the Year.
 She has been seen widely in concert and has performed for British Armed Forces in Iraq and Afghanistan.
-She has sung at sporting events, on television shows, and in support of many charities.
+She has sung at sporting events and in support of many charities.

 Early life

-Katherine Jenkins was born in Neath on 29 June 1980, the daughter of factory worker Selwyn John Jenkins and Susan, an NHS radiographer.
+Katherine Jenkins was born in Neath on 29 June 1980, to factory worker Selwyn John Jenkins and Susan, a NHS radiographer.
 She has a sister named Laura.
 She attended the Church in Wales' Alderman Davies primary school in Neath, Dwr-y-Felin Comprehensive School, and Gorseinon College.
 She received A grades in her GCSEs and A Levels and participated in productions such as Calamity Jane and Guys and Dolls.

-She studied vocal performance with John Hugh Thomas and passed her Grade 8 examinations with distinction in both singing and piano.
+Jenkins studied vocal performance with John Hugh Thomas and passed her Year 8 examinations with distinction in both singing and piano.
 Her father, Selwyn, who was twenty-three years older than his wife and took early retirement to look after his children when their mother returned to work, died of lung cancer at age 70 when Jenkins was 15.
 She has dedicated each award she has received to him.

-Career
+Music career

 Early career

 Between 1991 and 1996, Jenkins was a member of the Royal School of Church Music Cathedral Singers and passed the St Cecilia Award, the highest RSCM award for female choristers.
 She was also a member of the National Youth Choir of Wales for three years, won the BBC Radio 2 Welsh Choirgirl of the Year contest (twice), and the BET Welsh Choirgirl of the Year competition.
 She was also awarded the Pelenna Valley Male Voice Choir Scholarship for the most promising young singer.
 At the age of 17 she won a scholarship to study at the Royal Academy of Music, graduating with honours and receiving a music teacher's diploma.

 After working as a freelance voice coach, a tour guide on the London Eye and as a model, she entered a modelling competition and became the Face of Wales 2000.
 She then decided to follow a musical career.
 Universal Classics and Jazz heard her demo and she was invited to an interview where she sang Rossini's "Una voce poco fa".
 Universal offered Jenkins a six-album deal, the most lucrative in the United Kingdom's classical recording history, reportedly worth £1 million.